Netherlands Sports Trivia

 Dutch speed skater Kjeld Nuis currently holds the world record in men’s 1500 meters distance: 1:40:17 (achieved 10 Mar 2019)

-The Netherlands has won 147 Winter Olympic medals in total.
-Of these, 133 (90.5%) have come in the sport of speed skating.
+Netherlands has won a total of 147 medals at the Winter Olympic Games.
+133 (90.5%) of these have come in a single sport… speed skating.

-Dutchwoman Fanny Blankers-Koen holds the record for the most gold medals won by a woman in Track & Field at a single Olympics Games (London 1948): 4.
+Dutchwoman Fanny Blankers-Koen holds the record for the most gold medals won by a woman in Athletics at a single Olympics Games: 4 (London 1948).
 Her medals came in the 100m, 200m, 80m hurdles and 4x100m relay.
 [Source]

 Dutch tennis player Tallon Griekspoor holds the record for the most ATP Challenger Tour titles won in a single season: 8 (2021) as well as the record for longest winning streak in a single season: 25 matches (2021)

-Tennis player Kiki Bertens achieved the highest singles ranking for a Dutch woman on the WTA Tour: #4 (2019)
+Kiki Bertens was the female tennis player to achieve the highest singles ranking for a Dutch woman on the WTA Tour: #4 (2019)

 Only one Dutch tennis player has ever won a Grand Slam singles title: Richard Krajicek (Wimbledon 1996)